Quickstart

 Using a config file¶

-default: the first configuration after the database field.
+default: the first configuration under the database field.

 dblab --config --cfg-name "prod"